Top 4 Dog Breeds Originated in the Czech Republic

 czech dog breeds

-The Bohemian Shepherd is a medium-sized breed having thick fur that enables them to survive in extreme and harsh weather conditions.
+The Bohemian Shepherd is a medium-sized breed and has a thick fur that enables them to survive in extreme and harsh weather conditions.
 Because of its exceptional temperament, it is an ideal breed for families.
 It is an energetic, active, and non-aggressive breed, and needs a lot of exercise.
 It does well with other pets and children.

 Wrapping Up: